Jesperkemist/documentation-test-v1/docs/data_schemas/measurements/subsections/load_cycling_conditions.md

     * type: int
     * example: 10

-??? "number_of_segments_in_cycle"
+??? "number_of_steps_in_cycle"
-    The number of segments in the load cycle.
+    The number of steps in the load cycle.

     * type: int
     * example: 10

-??? "segments"
+??? "steps"
-    A repeating section detailing the conditions in each load segment
+    A repeating section detailing the conditions in each load step

     ??? "duration"
-        The duration of the segment
+        The duration of the step

         * type: float
         * unit: minute